 - a) Broad sets of applicability. - b) Multiple vendors and numerous users. - The principle of building equipment that supports IEEE 802.3 networks operating at different Ethernet rates has been amply demonstrated by a broad set of product offerings. - Per the IEEE 802.3 2020 Bandwidth Assessment Report, by 2025 the bandwidth requirements of various applications will grow between 2.3 to 55.4 times relative to their 2017 levels.
-The definition of 800 Gb/s and 1.6 Tb/s Ethernet will address the growing diverse bandwidth requirements and cost considerations for these key application areas: cloud-scale data centers, internet exchanges, co-location services, content-delivery networks, wireless infrastructure, service provider and operator networks, and video distribution infrastructure. - Presentations have been submitted to the study group that illustrate the market adoption of Ethernet ports addressing multiple rates and medias for use with duplex and parallel infrastructures. - Evolving needs of computing applications will be enabled by parallel solutions targeting noted high-bandwidth applications. - There has been wide attendance and participation in the study group by subject matter experts familiar with the needs of end users, equipment manufacturers and component suppliers.
+For these key application areas: cloud-scale data centers, internet exchanges, co-location services, content-delivery networks, wireless infrastructure, service provider and operator networks, and video distribution infrastructure.: - the definition of higher density 800 Gb/s Ethernet will address the cost and power considerations. - The definition of 1.6 Tb/s Ethernet will address the growing diverse bandwidth requirements and cost considerations. - Presentations have been submitted to the study group that illustrate the market adoption of Ethernet ports addressing multiple rates and medias for use with duplex and parallel infrastructures. - Evolving needs of computing applications will be enabled by parallel solutions targeting noted highbandwidth applications. - There has been wide attendance and participation in the study group by subject matter experts familiar with the needs of end users, equipment manufacturers and component suppliers.
 It is anticipated that there will be sufficient participation to effectively complete the standardization process.